plakhlani/plakhlani.github.io/_posts/2026-01-12-bidirectional-patient-data-exchange-with-zorgdomein.md

 ## Conclusion
 As a CTO or Engineering Manager, the lesson here is clear: Interoperability is an architectural discipline.

 If you treat integrations like a secondary task, you will inherit technical debt that manifests as security vulnerabilities and data silos.
-If you treat it as a core architectural pillar—focusing on the handshake, the identity, and the standard—you build a platform that is ready for the future of global healthcare.
+If you treat it as a core architectural pillar, focusing on the handshake, the identity, and the standard, you build a platform that is ready for the future of global healthcare.

 ---
-Are you currently planning an integration with a national healthcare portal or struggling with FHIR-based data migrations?
+>Are you currently planning an integration with a national healthcare portal or struggling with FHIR-based data migrations?

-Through Facile Technolab, I help organizations navigate these exact complexities on the Microsoft stack.
+>Through [Facile Technolab](https://www.faciletechnolab.com/?ref=plakhlani), I help organizations navigate these exact complexities on the Microsoft stack.
 Let’s connect and discuss how we can turn your compliance hurdles into a scalable technical foundation.

---
+---